Probabilistic and analytical properties of the last passage percolation constant in a weighted random directed graph

 Problems of differentiability of percolation constants arise in models in statistical physics and have appeared previously in the context of first-passage percolation.
 Steele and Zhang \cite{SZ}, motivated by an old problem due to Hammerlsey and Welsh, studied differentiability of the first passage percolation constant $\mu(F)$ on the integer lattice $\Z^2$ when edge weights are i.i.d.\ nonnegative random variables with common distribution $F$ (typically, $F$ is Bernoulli distribution $p\delta_1 + (1-p) \delta_0$).
 Specifically, if $a_{0,n}$ denotes the infimum of the weights of all paths between $(0,0)$ and $(n,0)$, then $\mu(F) = \lim_{n\to \infty} a_{0,n}/n$, a.s.\ and in $L^1$, by Kingman's subbaditive ergodic theorem.
 Replacing $F$ by $F_t$, the distribution of the edge weight shifted by $t$, Steele and Zhange proved that the concave function $t \mapsto \mu(F_t)$ fails to be differentiable at $t=0$ when $p$ is in some left neighborhood of $1/2$.
 Although this model is different from ours, there is a certain similarity in that both papers use a combination of the probabilistic techniques with a sample-path analysis of a class of deterministic graphs and produce examples of paths having desired properties.
-Very recently, Krishnan, Rassoul-Agha and Sepp\"al\"ainen \cite{KRS} extended the result of \cite{SZ} by studying a higher-dimensional models, more general weight distributions and first passage percolation constants along general directions and showed, in particular, non-differentiability of $\mu(F_t)$ at points other than $0$.

-Reurning to the model studied herein, the main theorem of our paper, see Theorem \ref{thmmain} below, identifies completely all the points of non-differentiability of the last-passage percolation constant $x \mapsto C_p(x)$.
+Very recently, Krishnan, Rassoul-Agha and Sepp\"al\"ainen \cite{KRS} extended the result of \cite{SZ} by studying a higher-dimensional models, more general weight distributions and first passage percolation constants along general directions and showed, in particular, nondifferentiability of $\mu(F_t)$ at points other than $0$.
+The main theorem of our paper, see Theorem \ref{thmmain} below, identifies completely all the points of nondifferentiability of the last-passage percolation constant $x \mapsto C_p(x)$.
 At the end of the paper we make some remarks concerning how one could generalize the methods and results to more general edge-weight distributions.